libregraphicsmeeting/state-of-lg-2018/README.md

 Content should be submitted by Tuesday the 24th of April.

-Please send your slides to Ale Rimoldi: <strong>ale AT graphicslab.org</strong> or make a pull request to this repository.
+Please send your slides to Ale Rimoldi: **ale AT graphicslab.org** or make a pull request to this repository.